-Even though Singapore is a major trade hub for the oil and gas trade, petrol prices remain significantly higher than can be found in neighboring countries.
-At $1.42 per liter in Singapore, prices are significantly lower in Malaysia, Indonesia and Vietnam where prices range between $0.52 and $0.82 per liter.
-Most neighboring countries have gasoline prices between $1.00 and $1.15 per liter.
+Even though Singapore is a major trade hub for the oil and gas trade, petrol prices remain significantly higher than can be found in neighbouring countries.
+At $1.42 per litre in Singapore, prices are significantly lower in Malaysia, Indonesia and Vietnam where prices range between $0.52 and $0.82 per litre.
+Most neighbouring countries have gasoline prices between $1.00 and $1.15 per litre.

 Consumers Want to Know: Why Are Fuel Prices So High In Singapore?

-Currently, the fuel excise tax is around S$0.41 per liter for 92 and 95 octane fuel, while 98 octane carries a S$0.44 excise tax.
+Currently, the fuel excise tax is around S$0.41 per litre for 92 and 95 octane fuel, while 98 octane carries an S$0.44 excise tax.
 This means that roughly 20% of the price paid at the pump goes directly to this tax liability.
 This compares to other developed nations, like the United States, where taxes on petrol usage are negligible.